 With the House update done, it’s time to move on to the new Senate update.
-Last week the pace of Republican gains were halted entirely as the party gave back the half seat it gained the week before.
-The chance of a Republican majority also dropped back to 4%.
-With the events of the last week I expect that to go down even further, but let’s see how much it sends up to be.
+Last week the pace of Republican gains were still stuck as the party was pushed way back into six seat territory, and the chance of a majority change teetered at 1%.
+Will that chance fall off the map entirely?
+Let’s find out.

 It’s technically Tuesday morning early as I write this, but I’m going to use the polls released on Monday, so this will be filed as this Monday’s projection update, as always built with generic ballot polls from Real Clear Politics.

 Last week the Republicans fell off from historic gains to a result with a small majority.
 Let’s see if the trend continues on down or not.

 This new poll of the California races by Greenberg Quinlan Rosner and American Viewpoint for USC and the LA Times has been discussed from one side of the Internet to the other, and back again.

 But I wouldn’t be doing my job if I let it go without chiming in, now would I?
 Of course not.
 So let’s dig in.

 The last SurveyUSA poll of the Kentucky Senate race showed Republican Randal Paul running away with it from Democrat Jack Conway.
 However the new one tells a completely different story in its top line.

 When two polls by the same firm of the same race differ by that much, there has to be a story behind the story.
 Fortunately SurveyUSA’s detailed public reports make it easy to dig in and find what that story is.

 I am at a loss as to how to analyze the polling of the race for Governor in Florida.
 Of the last four polls at Real Clear Politics, Republican Rick Scott leads according to Rasmussen Reports and Ipsos for Reuters, while Democrat Alex Sink leads acccording to Mason Dixon and CNN/Time.